emporous/examples/IPMI/README.md

 Gigabyte and Asrock Rack use SMASHLITE Scorpio Console for their ssh sessions.
 Though we'll use something different here.
 A PiKVM.
 But don't worry!
 You can follow along with a generic workstation, VM, or server box that will act as the host for these images.
 Let's get started.

-This allows us to download UOR, and mount virtual media!
+This allows us to download Emporous, and mount virtual media!

 ## 5. Create a virtual image